Feliconut/RandomWalkResearchREU/project_log.md

 *Improvements on BM test:*
 - [x] Implement and run test for Hölder continuity (see `study note 4` for theoretical details)
-- [ ] Implement Scale Invariance Test (Choose a small section and see if the distributions are identical up to proper scaling)
+- [x] Implement Scale Invariance Test (Choose a small section and see if the distributions are identical up to proper scaling) (K-S Test on Empirical Distributions)

 *Application of BM test:*
-- [ ] Run BM test on RWs with different step distribution
+- [x] Run BM test on RWs with different step distribution
-    - [ ] Uniform
+    - [x] Uniform
-    - [ ] Normal
+    - [x] Normal
-    - [ ] Exponential
+    - [x] Exponential
-    - [ ] Cauchy
+    - [x] Cauchy

 ## 2022-09-23